elioxiaolan/Alan-Turing-Celebration/README.md

 **Introduction**:

-A MERN stack web application for LGBTQ and other underrepresented groups where those people work in STEM areas can sign up, log in, update profiles, search and filter jobs with key words, apply jobs, and post jobs to promote diversity in tech industry.
+A MERN Stack web application for STEM workers in the underrepresented groups to sign up, log in, update profiles, search and filter jobs with key words, apply jobs, and post jobs.

 Tech Stack: